 The result yields dramatic improvements in speed, ease-of-use, and efficiency in accurately completing the challenging work of RFP and proposal production.

-Expedience takes a new approach to RFP response software and document automation.

-Where traditional systems in this arena have often relied on complex combinations of software tools such as backend databases, web-front ends, cloud repositories and foreign user interfaces, Expedience uses only one software platform – Microsoft Word®.

-The implementation is completely contained within Word with no outside software beyond Word’s normal components and structures.

-Expedience collapses the distance between the writer, the appropriate content, together with needed styles and formatting, all directed at the target RFP or proposal document being created.

-The result yields dramatic improvements in speed, ease-of-use, and efficiency in crafting the always challenging work of RFP and proposal production.

 The Expedience Ribbons

 There are three distinct Word ribbons that form the capabilities of Expedience.
 They are:

-Content Portfolio Ribbons
+RFP Content Portfolio Ribbons

 The Content Portfolio ribbons put all your reusable RFP and Questionnaire elements into a simple interface directly in your current Word document.